 These comprise two or more interviews in turn, sometimes referred to as ‘stations’ with a different interviewer each time.
 Usually, each interviewer asks questions to test different sets of competencies, motivations or understanding.
 However, you may find the questions cover the same subjects.
 If this does happen, make sure you answer each one as fully as the time before.

 If the role is in the design, media or communications industries, you may be asked to bring a portfolio of your work and have an in-depth discussion about the pieces you have chosen to include.
+For advice about discussing design work and projects, see 'Technical interviews' below.

 Used for further study or research positions, the questions focus on your academic history to date, your interest in the subject, and your long term goals.